 What to Know before hitting Kananaskis Nordic Spa

 - It’s only a 45-minute drive from Calgary!
 From Banff the drive will take you just under an hour and budget 40-minutes from Canmore.

-- It’s $70 per person for a day pass.
+- It’s $85 + GST per person for a day pass.
 If you book in for a massage, the treatment includes spa access (better value).

 - No children are allowed.
 Guests must be 18-years or older.
 (See below for kid options.)

-- I suspect it could get really busy and if you don’t get there early, you may have to wait to gain entry.
+- Especially on weekends it gets super busy.
+If you don’t arrive early, you may have to wait to gain entry.

 - Avoid this by booking in for a massage.
 If you have a booking, you get immediate access to the spa.

-- 8 treatment rooms open in April for massage.
+- There are 8 treatment rooms open for massage.